MichaelJendryke/Archsphere/README.md

 8. Your output location

 #### Consider
-- The input shapefile should be projected (in meter), best is UTM
+- The input shapefile should be projected (in meter), best is UTM.
-- You can get height infromation from a DEM using the Spatial Analyst tool "Extract Multi Values to Points" if you have not collected this information.
+- Use Spatial Analyst tool "Extract Multi Values to Points" to get height information from a DEM or simply set the field to whatever you want if you have not collected height information.
-- The Multiplier increments in 0.1 steps
+- The Multiplier increments in 0.1 steps.
 - The output location should be an existing folder.

 ### Generic